 Range

-Anna’s hummingbirds are found near the Pacific coast, in some Southwestern states like Arizona and Utah, and also Pacific Northwest states like Oregon and Washington.
+Anna’s hummingbirds are found along the Pacific coast, extending from northern Baja all the way up to Washington.
+Some extend as far north as lower Alaska.
+They also extend into the southwest in Arizona, Nevada and New Mexico.
 For most of the early 20th century the Anna’s only bred in parts of Southern California and Baja California.

 It’s believed that due to the planting of exotic trees, plants, and flowers, the species was able to greatly expand it’s breeding range.
 Since then, the hummingbird’s range has been growing.
 They can even be found as far north as the Alaskan panhandle in the winter months.